serverless/enterprise/docs/dashboard-user-guide.md

 ### Provision access keys

-Along with Dashboard and the Framework, Serverless now offers the hosted Event Gateway as a fully managed service.
-To setup the hosted Event Gateway you’ll need to provision Access Keys that you then set as environment variables before deploying an application.

 We provide a default access key when you first sign up, but we recommend creating new ones for additional security.